Termplexed/vfix/README.md

 ## :books:&nbsp;&nbsp;&nbsp;Usage

 The script comes with a few options.
-When script is sourced you can run:
+When Vfix has been sourced you can run:

 ```vim
 :Vfix help